GLOBAL MARKETS-Growth fears hit stocks, oil, emerging markets

 The Kazakh tenge plunged to 257 per dollar from around 197 after the central bank scrapped its trading band in another sign of the "currency wars" spreading across emerging markets.

-Gold hit one-month highs.
-(Additional reporting by Hideyuki Sano in Tokyo, Editing by Mark Trevelyan; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+Gold gained, rising to a one-month high of $1,140.80 per ounce.
+(Additional reporting by Hideyuki Sano in Tokyo, editing by John Stonestreet; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

 * China buys record Americas oil imports in March - Reuters data